sergdort/CombineFeedback/README.md

 Taking inspiration from [TCA](https://github.com/pointfreeco/swift-composable-architecture) `CombineFeedback` is build with a composition in mind.

-Meaning that you compose smaller states into bigger states.
+Meaning that we can compose smaller states into bigger states.
 For more details please see Example App.

 #### ViewContext